-Picking the best printer can sound simple enough, but there's a lot to sort through.
-Do you need a feature-filled all-in-one printer for a home office, a sleek portable unit that can slip into a laptop bag?
-Maybe you just want to print off a few snapshots from your last family gathering.
+Picking the best printer for home or work can sound simple enough, but there's a lot to sort through.
+Do you want an all-in-one inkjet or a black-and-white laser printer?
+A portable unit that can slip into a laptop bag, or a photo printer that can do everything from snapshots to frame-worthy prints?
 Whether you want to stick to basic document printing or get something that handles copies, scans and faxes too, we're here to help you find the right printer.

 What are the best printers?